henri/handy-alias/README.md

 About
 --------
-The scripts are basically handy alias files for BASH and ZSH.
+The scripts are basically handy alias files for BASH, ZSH and FISH.

 License: [GNU General Public License v3][1]